-In this case, there is no first reply time metric applied, because the ticket was created by an agent:
+In the example below, there is no first reply time metric applied, because the ticket was created by an agent.

-SLA not paused when ticket status is Pending
+SLA is not paused when the ticket status is pending

 The SLA timer does not pause when the ticket status is changed to Pending.

-This happens because the ticket is waiting for the First reply time or Next reply time metric to be fulfilled.
-Reply metrics do not change based on ticket status.
-They can only be fulfilled if there is a public reply made from an agent to the requester.
+This happens because the ticket is waiting for your agents to fulfill the first reply time or the next reply time metric.
+Reply metrics don't change based on ticket status.
+They can only be fulfilled if there is a public reply made by an agent to the requester.

-First reply time and Next reply time always use an end user comment as starting point and a public agent response as an endpoint.
-For more information, see Defining and using SLA policies (Professional and Enterprise).
+The first reply time and the next reply time always use an end-user comment as the starting point and a public agent response as an endpoint.
+For more information, see the article: Defining and using SLA policies.